desync-labs/fathom-stablecoin-smart-contracts/README.md

 ```

-If you want to see the protocol in action by depositing test ETH and borrowing FXD, I recommend that you first deploy WXDC||WETH on Ganache.
-After that, update the WXDC address in the externalAddresses.json file with the address of the WXDC you deployed.
+If you want to see the protocol in action by depositing test ETH and borrowing FXD, I recommend that you first deploy WNATIVE||WETH on Ganache.
+After that, update the WNATIVE address in the externalAddresses.json file with the address of the WNATIVE you deployed.
 Additionally, if you aim to thoroughly test the StableSwapModule post-deployment, you must deploy an ERC20 token that can subsequently be deposited into the StableSwapModule.
 Therefore, please deploy an ERC20 token to substitute for the USD token, and update the USD value in the aforementioned JSON file.

 #### 3) Compile contracts